luvit/lit/README.md

 # Luvit Invention Toolkit

 Lit is a toolkit designed to make working in the new [luvit][] 2.0 ecosystem easy and even fun.
-It serves multiple pusposes.
+It serves multiple purposes.
 Lit is what run the central package repository at `wss://lit.luvit.io/`.
 It can be used to compile [luvi][] apps from folders or zip files into self-executing binaries.
 Lit is used to publish new packages to the central repository and install